Skip to main content

 Each app runs independently but shares types and configuration through /packages.

-SDK Packages
+SDK packages

 The /packages directory contains SDKs for various programming languages to interact with the AI Stats API.

-sdk-tsSupportedTypeScript SDK for Node.js and web applications.
+sdk-tsTypeScript SDK for Node.js and web applications.

-Automation & scripts
+Automation and scripts

 AI Stats uses automation to keep data up to date:

-• Watchers → run on a schedule (via GitHub Actions) to detect and commit updates.
+• Watchers - run on a schedule (via GitHub Actions) to detect and commit updates.

-• Utilities → handle validation, schema checking, and JSON formatting.
+• Utilities - handle validation, schema checking, and JSON formatting.

 You can explore these under /scripts/.